About the Clem Jones Research Centre

 The production of clinical-grade RPE cells and photoreceptors from stem cells is a central area of research for the AMD project.
 Jason Limnios brings to Bond a wealth of expertise in the differentiation of human embryonic stem cells and the generation of induced pluripotent stem cells.
 He has established cell technologies for the AMD project, and developed novel methods for producing clinical-grade retinal cells from human embryonic stem cells.
 These approaches result in rapid and efficient generation of retinal cells suitable for human clinical trials.

 The spleen has unusual regenerative capacity, and can regrow if fragments are transplanted onto other organs in the body.
-As a secondary lymphoid organ, the spleen supports extramedullary hematopoiesis and acts as a backup organ upon disease or damage to bone marrow.
+As a secondary lymphoid organ, the spleen is essential for maintaining blood-borne immunity, especially against organisms such as encapsulated bacteria.
+It also supports extramedullary hematopoiesis and acts as a backup organ upon disease or damage to bone marrow.

 The opportunity to target spleen for therapeutic benefit depends on identification of the structural stem cells necessary for it's development and regeneration.
-Jonathan Tan has recently identified an endothelial type progenitor, called the "stromal organiser cell', which is essential for development of this important organ.
-This cell can regenerate the vasculature which supports the development of the sinusoidal network which underlies the formation of the immune cell compartments in spleen.
+Jonathan Tan leads a research team that has recently identified a stromal organiser cell essential for spleen development.
+This cell type can co-ordinate the regeneration of spleen tissue and the formation of the immune cell compartments.

 The development of blood, including all cells of the immune system, is one of the most well studied areas of stem cell biology.
 Blood cell formation, or hematopoiesis, occurs primarily in bone marrow, giving rise to hematopoietic stem cells.
 Transplantation of hematopoietic stem cells is currently the only FDA approved stem cell therapy.
 Techniques developed in the study of hematopoiesis are now being applied to the study of cell development from many different tissue-specific stem cells.
 In particular, we are investigating extramedullary hematopoiesis which develops in spleen in response to infection and physiological stressors like pregnancy, blood loss and bone marrow failure.